Beowulf

 Thu ure Fæder þe eart on heofunum, Sy þin nama gehalgod.
 Cume þin rice, Sy þinne wille on eorðan swaswa on heofonum.
 Syle us todaeg urne daeghwamlican hlaf.
 Ond forgyf us ure gyltas, swaswa we fogyfaþ þampe with us agyltaþ.
 Ond ne lae thu na us on constnunge, ac alys us of yfele.
 Soðlice

-words that seem A BIT like modern English but different
+dotwords that seem a bit like modern English but different

-words that are TOTALLY different to modern English
+dotwords that are totally different to modern English

 The Influence of Norse Culture